 12. Increases mobility

-One of the advantages of cloud computing for businesses is how easily team members can work from anywhere.
+One of the advantages of cloud computing for businesses is how easily team members can work from anywhere – as demonstrated during COVID 19.
 This is particularly valuable in an era when employees desire flexibility in their schedules and work environment.
 Businesses that operate on the cloud can provide staff with options to work on the go or at home, from their desktops, laptops, smart phones and tablets.

 13. Reduced agility